 Manufacturing PMI in Austria averaged 53.21 points from 2013 until 2021, reaching an all time high of 67 points in June of 2021 and a record low of 31.60 points in April of 2020.
 This page provides the latest reported value for - Austria Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Austria Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Manufacturing PMI in Austria is expected to be 65.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Austria to stand at 52.80 in 12 months time.
+Manufacturing PMI in Austria is expected to be 52.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Austria Manufacturing PMI is projected to trend around 54.50 points in 2022, according to our econometric models.